TLRKiliann/dev_tools/Git_cmd.md

 `└─ $ ▶ git branch --merged`

-To view branches that contain jobs that have not yet been merged, you can use the git branch --no-merged command:
+**To view branches that contain jobs that have not yet been merged, you can use the git branch --no-merged command**

 `└─ $ ▶ git branch --no-merged`